-To be considered for completion of the Intensive English program and matriculation into undergraduate studies at Upper Iowa University, a student must meet the following conditions:
+To be considered for completion of the Intensive English Program and matriculation into undergraduate studies at Upper Iowa University, a student must meet the following conditions:

 - Each level must be completed within two semesters.
-If a student is unable to complete a level in two semesters, he/ she will not be allowed to continue enrollment at Upper Iowa University and will not complete the intensive English program. - 2.
-Students must complete all required courses with a grade of 'C' or better to advance. - 3.
-At each level, the midterm and final exam combined score for each course must be 73% C- or higher. - 4.
-Students' writing samples must demonstrate undergraduate writing ability. - Students' instructors provide recommendations for advancement.
+If a student is unable to complete a level in two semesters, he/ she will not be allowed to continue enrollment at Upper Iowa University and will not complete the Intensive English Program. - Students must complete all required courses with a grade of 'C' or better to advance. - 3.
+Students' writing samples must demonstrate undergraduate writing ability.